Hwy 89 North

-Located off Utah Highway 89 at mile marker 9¾ or 17.3 miles from Carl Hayden Visitor Center, this pleasantly simple, easy to moderate hike in a sandy and partial bedrock sandstone draw leads you south to a box canyon, a large arch and a small sized slot canyon.
-Park your car on the south side of Hwy 89 just at the west end of the metal railing and head down the sandy slope through the gate into the draw.
-The arch is located approximately 1.5 miles from the road snuggled in along the western cliffs.
-When you spot the arch, you will need to traverse ½ to ¾ mile west over sandy uphill slopes.
+Located off Highway 89 at mile marker 9 3/4, about 17 miles northwest of Carl Hayden Visitor Center, this pleasantly simple, easy to moderate hike in a sandy and partial bedrock sandstone draw leads you south to a box canyon, a large arch and a small slot canyon.
+Park your car on the south side of Highway 89, just at the west end of the metal railing, and head down the sandy slope through the gate into the draw.
+The arch is located about 1.5 miles from the road, snuggled in along the western cliffs.
+When you spot the arch, you will need to traverse 1/2 to 3/4 mile west over sandy uphill slopes.
 To get directly under the arch requires caution as you scramble up and over loose rocky ledges.
-Getting to the top requires work and backtracking until you have found a doable way up.
-The slot canyon is on the opposite side of the canyon fairly easy to spot from the arch.
-It is worth the cross country trek to see this very narrow, short slot.
+Getting to the top requires some work and backtracking to find your way up.
+The slot canyon is on the opposite side of the box canyon and is fairly easy to spot from the arch.
+It is worth the cross-country trek to see this very narrow, short slot canyon.

-Driving time from Carl Hayden Visitor Center- 20 minutes, hike time: approx 3 hours
+Driving time from Carl Hayden Visitor Center: 20 minutes.
+Hike time: About three hours

 Easy to Moderate